adwitha23/CBG-YOLO11/README.md

 # Brain Tumor Detection using Custom YOLO11 Architectures

 This is the source code for brain tumor detection using modified YOLO11 architectures with GhostNet convolutions, CBAM attention, and BiFPN feature aggregation, validated on two datasets using 5-fold cross-validation.
+The Figshare training additionally applies L1 regularization via a custom callback to promote weight sparsity given the larger dataset size.

 ## Instructions